srdtrk/cw-ica-controller/README.md

 This contract supports callbacks.
 See `src/ibc/relay.rs` for how to decode whether a transaction was successful or not.
 Currently, a counter is incremented to record how many transactions were successful and how many failed.
 This is just a placeholder for more complex logic that can be executed in the callback.

+### Channel Closing and Reopening

+In this contract, the only way to close the ica channel is to timeout the channel (you can see this in the end to end tests).
+This is because the semantics of ordered channels in IBC is that any timeout will cause the channel to be closed.
+The contract is then able to create a new channel with the same interchain account address, and continue to use the same interchain account.
+This can also be seen in the end to end tests.

 ## Testing

 There are two kinds of tests in this repository: unit tests and end to end tests.
 The unit tests are located inside the rust files in the `src` directory.
 The end to end tests are located in the `e2e` directory.